KONE and the Embassy of Finland in Cairo drive progress for progress on smart and sustainable cities

-Cairo: KONE Corporation, a global leader in the elevator and escalator industry, co-hosted an event with the Embassy of Finland in Cairo on June 4.
+KONE Corporation (www.KONE.eg), a global leader in the elevator and escalator industry, co-hosted an event with the Embassy of Finland in Cairo on June 4.
 The occasion was themed ‘Transformation starts now’ and celebrated KONE’s role as a trusted partner for smart and sustainable urban development.

 A wide range of guests and keynote speakers included representatives from KONE Egypt and the Finnish Embassy in Cairo, highlighting the strong economic relations and cooperation between Egypt and Finland.